j-a-w-r/jawr-main-repo/jawr/jawr-core/src/site/markdown/docs/postprocessors.md

 This processor uses
 [UglifyJS2](https://github.com/mishoo/UglifyJS2)
 compressor.
-The built in version used is the version v2.4.15 The user is allowed to update the version used by specifying the directory where the Uglify JS sources will be find, by defining the property **jawr.js.postprocessor.uglify.script.location**.
+The built in version used is the version v2.4.15.
+The user is allowed to update the version used by specifying the directory where the Uglify JS sources will be found, by defining the property **jawr.js.postprocessor.uglify.script.location**.
 This postprocessor is based on javascript engine.
 The default JS engine used in Jawr is the Rhino javascript engine.
 You can also use Nashorn engine since Java 8.